Love suffering, even when it feels like you can’t.

 I was spellbound by my negativity and I didn’t even know it!!
 (This is the issue with a lot of negative people out there, and that’s why meditation is crucial).

 As soon as I started meditating, I started noticing when I would go into these negative spirals of depression, negativity, and madness.
 At first, I noticed it, but I didn’t stop myself from going into the depressive spiral.
 I stuck with it, and I didn’t interrupt it, because I didn’t know how, and I wasn’t advanced enough in my thought processes.

-But now, the more I meditate, the easier it is for me to notice a negative thought pop up immediately, and thus, I am able to interrupt it asap.
-It has been one of those things that has absolutely changed up my life.
+But now, the more I meditate, the easier it is for me to notice a negative thought pop up immediately, and thus, I can interrupt it asap.
+It has been one of those things that have changed up my life.